 * Click here for rating key

-Bravas Bar de Tapas Restaurant Review: The local Stark restaurant empire has mastered globally influenced small plates at its Willi’s restaurants.
-Now it’s zeroing in on the tapas motherland, Spain.
-Obey the neon “jamon in” sign and cross the threshold of this inviting bungalow off the square.
-The fresh retro chic décor mashes up ’60s psychedelic --- Bill Graham posters, metal beaded curtains and amber lucite hanging lamps --- and a refined dose of Restoration Hardware including a mounted white porcelain cow head and minimalist glassed-in fireplace.
+Bravas Bar de Tapas Restaurant Review: The local Stark restaurant empire zeroes in on the tapas motherland, Spain.
+Obey the neon “jamon in” sign and cross the threshold of this inviting bungalow.
+The fresh retro chic décor mashes up warm colors and imagery evocative of Spain with ’60s psychedelic --- Bill Graham posters, metal beaded curtains and amber lucite hanging lamps --- and a refined dose of sleek-modern, including a mounted white porcelain cow head and minimalist glassed-in fireplace.
 On warm nights the backyard beckons, with a deck bar roomier than the one inside and a heat lamp-strewn patio.
-Immediately get on theme with sliced-to-order jamon Ibérico, cheese and olives marinated with orange rind and served in a sardine tin, a hefty wedge of tortilla Espanola, and pan con tomate scented with garlic.
-Nibbling warms up with Dungeness crab nested in toasted saffron vermicelli straw, a cross between paella and Rice-A-Roni; charred octopus tentacles gripping fingerlings; and grilled skirt steak with sweet onion marmalade arm-wrestling blue cheese.
-Wines are either Spanish or local, all by glass, half liter and liter.
-Finish with the single dessert, a squeeze of Strauss soft-serve vanilla ice cream from “la maquina” behind the bar.
+Now, the tapas: Try the sliced-to-order jamon Ibérico, cheese and olives marinated with orange rind and served in a sardine tin, the anchovies, a hefty wedge of tortilla Espanola or pan con tomate scented with garlic.
+Dungeness crab is nested in toasted saffron vermicelli, a cross between paella and Rice-A-Roni; charred octopus tentacles grip fingerlings; and grilled skirt steak with sweet onion marmalade meets blue cheese.
+Wines are either Spanish or local, all by glass, half liter and liter, or try a Spanish-inspired cocktail.
+Finish with the single dessert, a squeeze of Strauss soft-serve vanilla ice cream from “la maquina” behind the bar --- with a glass of sherry.